 All statistical analyses were performed using Review Manager 5.2 and STATA version 13.0.
-In this meta-analysis, it was important to extract the number of true positives, false positives, false negatives, and true negatives from the patients of each study.
-The percentage of Higgins I-squared statistic ( $I^2$ ) was used to assess heterogeneity.
-If the $I^2$ value is > 50 %, it indicated significant heterogeneity, and then a random-effects model was performed.
+In this meta-analysis, it was important to extracted the number of true positives, false positives, false negatives, and true negatives of patients from each study.
+The percentage of Higgins I-squared statistic (I2) was used to assess the heterogeneity.
+If the I2 value is greater than 50%, it indicated significant heterogeneity, and then a random-effects model was performed.
 Thus, the possible sources of heterogeneity were explored by regression and subgroup analysis.
-We also estimated sensitivity (SEN), specificity (SPE), positive likelihood ratio (PLR), negative likelihood ratio (NLR), and diagnostic odds ratio (DOR).
-Besides, we generated the summary receiver operating characteristics (SROC) curve and estimated the area under the SROC curve (AUC) for the overall and subgroup analysis.
-The diagnostic efficacy evaluation criteria were AUC = 1.00 (perfect), AUC > 0.90 (excellent), AUC > 0.80 (good), and AUC < 0.80 (medium).
-Finally, the potential publication bias was evaluated by using the Deeks' funnel plot asymmetry test. p values < .05 were considered statistically significant.
+We also calculate sensitivity (SEN), specificity (SPE), positive likelihood ratio (PLR), negative likelihood ratio (NLR), and the diagnostic odds ratio (DOR).
+Besides, we generated the summary receiver operating characteristics (SROC) curve and calculated the area under the SROC curve (AUC) for overall and subgroup analysis.
+The diagnostic efficacy evaluation criteria: AUC = 1.00 is perfect, AUC > 0.90 is excellent, AUC > 0.80 is good, AUC < 0.80 is medium.
+Finally, the potential publication bias was evaluated by using the Deeks' funnel plot asymmetry test, in which P <0.05 indicated statistical significance.